Updated: September 1, 2022

 If you’re employed, then learn all your HMO benefits and take advantage of it.
 If you’re a freelancer, then get health insurance, even if it’s just PhilHealth.

 But more importantly, take care of yourself and don’t abuse your body.
 Invest in a sport and start living an active lifestyle while you’re still young.

 The stock market is a high-risk investment.
-But given that you’re still young, you can actually afford the risk – especially if you’re buying good companies that have long-term growth potential.
+But given that you’re still young, you can afford the risk – especially if you’re buying good companies that have long-term growth potential.

 Apart from investing in knowledge about the stock market, remember that when it comes to stocks – the longer that you’re in it, the safer your investment becomes.

-In fact, based on the history of the Philippine Stock Market, all index stocks bought before 2009 is currently net positive.
+Based on the history of the Philippine Stock Market, all index stocks bought before 2009 are currently net positive.

 Don’t know what companies to buy?
 Then check out this post: The Best Philippine Stocks For Long Term Investment

 6. POOLED FUNDS

 Pooled funds are Unit Investment Trust Funds and Mutual Funds.
-When you buy an investment-linked life insurance, the insurance company invests your money in these.
+When you buy investment-linked life insurance, the insurance company invests your money in these.
 So why not just invest in pooled funds directly, right?

-Remember that when you fail to pay your insurance premiums, your policy will get cancelled.
+Remember that when you fail to pay your insurance premiums, your policy will get canceled.
 But if you fail to top-up your investments, then nothing bad happens and your investment just stays there.

 Need a primer about pooled funds?
 Read: How Do You Make Money From UITF Investing?

 Finally, investing your money in a business is one of the best things you can do while you’re still young because if your business fails, then you still have many years ahead to rebuild your finances.

-While that’s a worst case scenario – remember that the best way to learn about entrepreneurship is to actually become one – and as always, the earlier you do it, the better.
+While that’s a worst-case scenario – remember that the best way to learn about entrepreneurship is to become one – and as always, the earlier you do it, the better.

 More importantly, if creating your own business is difficult given your financial resources and limited free time – then consider joining a network marketing business.